dthaler/iftype-reg/draft-thaler-iftype-reg.md

 CURRENT:
-The registries say to use email, but a web form exists (https://www.iana.org/form/iftype), which is an apparent contradiction.
+The registries say to use email, but a web form exists (https://www.iana.org/form/iftype), which is an apparent contradiction, but submissions either way are accepted.

 PROPOSED:
 In addition, IANA is requested to make the following changes: